Vovan-VE/react-text-subst/README.md

 *   `@[foo[` - start block node.
 Render a component wrapped around block's content.
 *   `]]` - end corresponding block node.

+> Notice: Since React has special props `key` and `ref`, you shouldn't use such names in pattern.

 Nodes
 -----